Newcastle International Airport: Ownership

 The airport is owned by seven local authorities (51%) and InfraBridge (49%).
 The seven local authorities are: City of Newcastle, City of Sunderland, Durham County Council, Gateshead MBC, North Tyneside MBC, Northumberland County Council, and South Tyneside MBC.
 In October 2012 Copenhagen Airport sold its stake in the airport to InfraBridge.
+In December 2025, AENA agreed terms to purchase 49% of InfaBridge's shareholding.
+Pending regulatory approval, the sale is scheduled to be completed in the second quarter of 2026 with the seven local authorities to own 51% and InfraBridge 25% and AENA 24%.